arunsharma8osdd/covidpred/README.md

 python validate_combined_101_epochs_model.py

 The above mentioned codes have all steps in common except that the respective prediction models to be used for validation.
-The output of codes will be variety-wise prediction accuracy (%) on the terminal window.
+The output of codes will be class-wise prediction accuracy (%) on the terminal window.

 **Question.
 How to augment the original images?**